snotskie/ttrpg/site/src/index.md

 **Blessed by Self-Sacrifice:** During a Chase involving three or more characters, you may spend $1$ Blessing to reduce the result of your own roll to $0$.

 **Blessed by Voices:** Once per scene, you may spend $2$ Blessings to learn more about a character, place, or fact than would normally be possible.
+This knowledge may come with consequences.

-**Blessed by Family:** You may spend $2$ Blessings to attack recklessly, using Home for a violent Contest instead of Hurt as usual.
+**Blessed by Family:** You may spend $2$ Blessings to attack recklessly, using History for a violent Contest instead of Hurt as usual.
 This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.

 **Blessed by Self-Acceptance:** While you are Uncool, you may spend $1$ Blessing to roll a Check using a different Basic Stat than normal.
 Then if the Check succeeds, you are no longer Uncool.